01900 268086

 Background

-The big bull market in property between 1996 and 2007 means that more people than ever in the UK own more than one property.
+The big bull market in property means that more people than ever in the UK own more than one property.
 This note sets out the main rules when you come to sell – and what you could do to reduce your tax bill.

 Three Possible Rates